sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - Public native applications MUST use PKCE to protect calls to the token endpoint.
 Confidential native applications SHOULD use PKCE.
 - Native applications MUST use an external user-agent or in-app browser tab to make authorization requests; embedded user-agents or web-view components MUST NOT be used for this purpose.
+See [[RFC8252]] for a description of the 'in-app browser tab' feature.

 ## Requests to the Authorization Endpoint (Authentication Request)
-In addition to the requirements specified in Section 2.1.1 of the NL Gov OAuth2 profile, the following describes the supported OpenID Connect Authorization Code Flow parameters for use with NL Gov compatible Identity Providers.
+The following describes the supported OpenID Connect Authorization Code Flow parameters for use with NL Gov compatible OpenID Provider.
+Some of these requirements are inherited as specified in Section 2.1.1 of the NL Gov OAuth2 profile.

 Request Parameters:

 client_id

 > REQUIRED.
 Valid OAuth 2.0 Client Identifier.
 MUST have the value as obtained during registration.
+Identical as in [[OAuth2.NLGov]].

 response_type

 > REQUIRED.
-MUST be set to `code`.
+MUST have value `code` for the Authorization Code Flow.
+Identical as in [[OAuth2.NLGov]].

 scope

 >  REQUIRED.
 Indicates the attributes being requested.
+MUST contain at least the value 'openid' and SHOULD contain a specific scope for which access is requested.

+* FIXME: scope not for attributes!

 redirect_uri